ARHGAP5

 Rho GTPase-activating protein 5 is an enzyme that in humans is encoded by the ARHGAP5 gene.

 Function

-Rho GTPase activating protein 5 negatively regulates RHO GTPases, a family that may mediate cytoskeleton changes by stimulating the hydrolysis of bound GTP.
+Rho GTPase-activating protein 5 negatively regulates RHO GTPases, a family of proteins that may mediate cytoskeleton changes by stimulating the hydrolysis of bound GTP.
 Two transcript variants encoding different isoforms have been found for this gene.

 Interactions

 ARHGAP5 has been shown to interact with Rnd1, Rnd2, Rnd3 and RHOA.